 When work is busy and there’s lots of deadlines to meet, it can be easy to let your work time slip into your personal time.
 However, when this happens on a regular basis, it can have a negative impact on mental health.
 Make sure your team are taking time to relax and recharge.

-Avoid emailing them outside of working hours if possible.
-If you do have to email, make a point of saying that you don’t expect them to reply until working hours.
+Make it clear that you do not expect responses to emails outside of each persons normal working hours.
 You should also encourage them to make use of their annual leave allowance and take time away from work.
 You too need to be a good role model for work life balance.

-Our Mental Health cover option can help to show your business commitment to supporting mental health, whether your team needs counselling, cognitive behavioural therapy (CBT), or care in a private hospital (cover may be subject to medical history).
-Plus, you can rest assured that your team can start receiving help quickly, without any fuss.
+Our Mental Health cover option can help to show your business commitment to supporting mental health, whether someone in your team needs counselling, cognitive behavioural therapy (CBT), or care in a private hospital (cover may be subject to medical history).
+Plus, you can rest assured they can start receiving help quickly, without any fuss.

-They may not need to take time out of their day in order to get a GP referral, they simply need to call our Stronger Minds team to arrange an assessment and can be transferred through to one of our experienced counsellors or psychologists who will listen to their concerns and guide them to the right support.
-If therapy is recommended, our Stronger Minds team will source a therapist for you.5
+They may not need to take time out of their day in order to get a GP referral, they simply need to call our Stronger Minds team to arrange an assessment and can be transferred through to one of our experienced mental health experts who will listen to their concerns and guide them to the right support.
+If therapy is recommended, our Stronger Minds team will source a therapist for them.

-Our Mental Health option offers access to psychiatric treatment by psychologists and cognitive behavioural therapists when referred by a specialist, for you and your employees from as little £2.35 a month per employee.
+Our Mental Health option offers access to psychological treatment by mental health experts when referred by a specialist, for you and your employees from as little £2.45 a month per employee.

 We can help you build a plan that’s right for your business and your budget.

-Through our Stronger Minds service, helping your employees get the help they need faster.
+Through our Stronger Minds service, helping your employees get the help they need quickly.